-- Enrolled at least half-time in high school or an accredited U.S. college/university/medical school/dental school.
+- Enrolled at least half-time in an accredited U.S. college/university/medical school/dental school.
 OR

 - Accepted for fall admission to an accredited U.S. college/university/medical school/dental school.

-- Able to arrive at the NIH in May or June and commit a minimum of eight weeks to the program.
+- Able to arrive at the NIH in mid-May or early June and commit a minimum of eight consecutive weeks to the program.
 Students enrolled in the program are expected to work full time in the lab for eight weeks.
-Vacation time is not permitted due to the short duration for the program
+Vacation time is not permitted due to the short duration for the program.

-Summer internships begin in May or June, depending on your schedule and that of the lab you will be working with.
-You must commit to a minimum of eight weeks for the internship.
+Summer internships begin in mid-May or early June, depending on your schedule and that of the lab you will be working with.
+You must commit to a minimum of eight consecutive weeks for the internship.

 How to Apply